 The largest firm I ever worked for had around 120 people in the Dallas office and I think round 800 people across all offices.
 There were all sorts of resources that were available at this firm that smaller firms simply couldn’t provide.
-During my time at this firm I received dozens, if not hundreds, of hours of in-house training.
+During my time at this firm, I received dozens, if not hundreds, of hours of in-house training.
 There were courses in project management, construction specifications … even sketching techniques.
 There was also as many “Lunch and Learns” as I cared to attend, a full-time materials librarian, in-house study materials for licensure, and an army of similarly aged young architects as a source of constant drinking companions.
-Did I mention that ever other week that the firm brought in 3 masseuse to provide 15 minute chair massages to all the employees?
+Did I mention that every other week that the firm brought in 3 masseuses to provide 15-minute chair massages to all the employees?
 It was awesome … if that’s the sort of stuff you go in for.

 Stupid right?
 Not so fast…